asyncapi/website/pages/blog/websocket-part2.md

 ### Schemas complexity

 Splitting schemas into reusable chunks with **$ref** usage is not something complex.
-It gets complex when messages are complex when you get different message payload depending on system behavior.
+It gets complex when messages are complex, when you get different message payload depending on system behavior.

 Kraken API has a **subscriptionStatus** message where payload depends on the success of the subscription.
-In case of successful subscription, you get a message with **channelID** and **channelName** properties, but in case of success, the message doesn't contain these properties but in exchange has **errorMessage**.
+In case of successful subscription, you get a message with **channelID** and **channelName** properties, but in case of failure, the message doesn't contain these properties but in exchange has **errorMessage**.
 In other words, some properties are mutually exclusive.

 ```yml
     subscriptionStatus: